Lee Spencer: Senior NASCAR Writer, FOXSports.com

 I just started picking up writing to ease my way into it as the kids got older.
 Then the kids became more self-reliant, and the timing was perfect for what I wanted to do.
 I began working for Sporting News in 2001, and at that point the kids were grown and well into school and extracurriculars.
 I didn't really go away except on the weekends, and we had a pretty normal family life the rest of the time.

 Now our kids are out of high school and out of college, and my husband is on the road with me.
 We focus on our lives and the kids focus on their lives.
-With communication these days you’re never really far away.
-You can enjoy your kids when you’re young and still have a career.
+With communication these days you're never really far away.
+You can enjoy your kids when you'e young and still have a career.

 What is the most rewarding part of your job?

 I get such a thrill out of breaking stories from a professional and personal standpoint.
 I also enjoy all the people you meet in the sport.
 There are so many different people.
-Being on the road the way we are … it’s just one big family and we all travel together and probably all know way too much about one another.
+Being on the road the way we are it's just one big family and we all travel together and probably all know way too much about one another.
 It just makes for a really crazy environment.

 When you think of all the same people that travel in this sport week in and week out, they become your family.
-Some people have a beat, and they cover a team and they’re close to that team.
-I’m covering 45 teams -- and that’s just Sprint Cup.
-It’s like the biggest traveling family you could imagine.
+Some people have a beat, and they cover a team and they're close to that team.
+I'm covering 45 teams—and that's just Sprint Cup.
+It's like the biggest traveling family you could imagine.
 We had a situation during a media event in January when Kevin Harvick (driver of the No. 29 Chevrolet in the Sprint Cup series for Richard Childress Racing) made the announcement that DeLana (his wife) is pregnant.
-I saw him come into the sport, grow up, and then I saw the elation on his face now that he’s having a kid.
+I saw him come into the sport, grow up, and then I saw the elation on his face now that he's having a kid.
 Another example is seeing Dale Earnhardt Jr. (driver of the No. 88 Chevrolet for Hendrick Motorsports) grow up.
 I used to cover his dad, (the late) Dale Earnhardt.
-It’s a really bizarre dynamic.
+It's a really bizarre dynamic.

 What is the most challenging aspect of your work?